Skip to main content

 1. You use the SDKs authentication operation to start the authentication process.
 The process will involve asking the user to provide biometric, PIN or device passcode authentication information.

-2. After a successful authentication, the SDK will return a JWT.
-To validate the token, call the api/v1/introspect endpoint.
+2. After a successful authentication, the SDK will return a JWT containing the transaction token.
+To validate the token, call the Auth Cloud introspect endpoint.

 tip